quantmind/quantflow/notebooks/cir.md

 ## Marginal and moments

-The model has a close-form solution for the mean and the variance
+The model has a closed-form solution for the mean and the variance

 \begin{align}
 {\mathbb E}[x_t] &= x_0 e^{-\kappa t} + \theta\left(1 - e^{-\kappa t}\right) \\